-2.1 The Chair explained that the purpose of the meeting was to build on the landscape report that both WFAC and NIFAC produced earlier in the year.
-When publishing the report, Ruth Hussey the then chair was keen to ensure the report described the food landscape in Wales pre - EU transition and pre-Covid.
-The Chair reported that both WFAC and NIFAC have an opportunity over the next 6 months to build upon changes and developments since the FAC reports were published.
-The Chair said that the presentation from Tim Render on key food policy issues surrounding the transition period and the Agricultural Bill and thepresentation from Andy Richardson about the Food and Drink Wales Industry Board's Strategy were key to WFAC's intelligence gathering.
+2.1 The Chair explained that the purpose of the meeting was to build on the landscape reports that both WFAC and NIFAC produced earlier in the year.
+When preparing the report, Ruth Hussey (the then-chair) was keen to ensure that it described the food landscape in Wales pre-EU transition and pre-Covid.
+Both WFAC and NIFAC have had an opportunity over the subsequent 6 months to build upon changes and developments since the reports were published.
+The Chair said that the presentation from Tim Render on key food policy issues arising from the end of the transition period and from the Agricultural Bill plus the presentation from Andy Richardson on the Food and Drink Wales Industry Board's Strategy were key to WFAC's intelligence gathering.